Scale branding efforts, empower sales teams, and increase knowledge share

 All brand identity elements should be easily accessible to that entire network, and this can happen in 2 ways.

-2. The new way: a public-facing brand guidelines site allows anyone with the right permission to download all brand assets such as logos and fonts.
+2. The new way: dynamic brand guidelines allows anyone with the right permission to download all brand assets such as logos and fonts with context (how to use, how not to use).

-70% of B2B companies and 73% of B2C companies will be creating more content in 2017 than they did a year ago.
-All of it needs to be on brand, whatever that might mean for a given company.
+66% of brands planned to invest more heavily in branded visual content in 2019 - and that number is expected to rise in 2020.
+All of it needs to be on-brand, whatever that might mean for a given company.
 Some common branding initiatives that DAM supports can be:

 • Events: logos on event collateral, experiential marketing, and branded “swag” items